matthewhand/fiji-resort-analysis-2023/README.md

 ex Automated Data Collection
-ex Further improvements and brainstorming ex Validate each of the other TODO list tasks are complete and then remove them from the list
+ex Further improvements and brainstorming ex Validate each of the other TODO list tasks are complete and then remove them from the list ex Implement a system for tracking changes in resort prices over time ex Develop a feature for users to save their favorite resorts ex Create a user-friendly dashboard for visualizing resort data ex Incorporate weather data into the resort analysis ex Develop a feature for comparing different resorts ex Implement a system for sending notifications to users when prices at their favorite resorts drop ex Incorporate flight and local transportation data into the resort analysis ex Develop a mobile app for users to access the resort analysis on the go ex Implement a system for users to share their resort reviews and ratings ex Incorporate data from other holiday destinations for users interested in exploring beyond Fiji ex Implement a system for tracking changes in resort prices over time ex Develop a feature for users to save their favorite resorts ex Create a user-friendly dashboard for visualizing resort data ex Incorporate weather data into the resort analysis ex Develop a feature for comparing different resorts ex Implement a system for sending notifications to users when prices at their favorite resorts drop ex Incorporate flight and local transportation data into the resort analysis ex Develop a mobile app for users to access the resort analysis on the go ex Implement a system for users to share their resort reviews and ratings ex Incorporate data from other holiday destinations for users interested in exploring beyond Fiji